hamzakhalil798/Any2English/README.md

 4. **Lip Synchronization**: Wav2Lip, a lip synchronization model, is used to sync the generated English speech with the input video, ensuring that the dubbed video's lip movements match the spoken words.

-## Requirements
+## Usage
 Due to resource-intensive processes, the current version supports only small videos.
 To use the tool, follow these steps:

-1. Upload your video and audio files to Google Drive.
+1. Upload the repo to your Google Drive.
-2. Use the provided notebook on Google Colab.
-3. Follow the easy steps outlined in the notebook to generate the English-dubbed video with lip sync.

-## Usage

-To use this tool, simply follow these steps:

-1. Clone this repository to your local machine or access the notebook on Google Colab.
-2. Upload your video and audio files to your Google Drive.
+2. Upload your input video files to the drive.
-3. Open the provided notebook and follow the instructions for dubbing your video.
+3. Open the provided notebook (any2English.ipynb) in Google Colab and follow easy outlined instructions for dubbing your video.

 ## Results